Winter Vegetable Chicken Stew

 Cut chicken into 1-inch pieces; season with salt and pepper.
 Heat a 6-quart Dutch oven over medium heat until hot.
 Add half of chicken to pot; cook, turning occasionally, until nicely browned, about 7 minutes.
 Transfer to a large bowl.
 Repeat with remaining chicken; set aside.

 Meanwhile, cut carrots, celery, and parsnips into 3/4-inch pieces.
-Place vegetables, onions, water, broth, and rosemary in Dutch oven; scrape browned bits from the bottom.
+Place vegetables, onions, browned chicken, water, broth, and rosemary in Dutch oven; scrape browned bits from the bottom.
 Cover; bring to a simmer over low heat.
 Cook, stirring occasionally, until vegetables are barely tender, about 10 minutes.

 Cook noodles in a saucepan of boiling salted water until al dente; drain.
 Stir noodles, parsley, chicken, and any collected juices in the bowl into pot.
 Cook on low until chicken is heated through, 1 to 2 minutes.
 Remove from heat; keep warm.